bcgsc/triAMPh/README.md

 ## Embedding Files:
 triAMPh expects embeddings to be 2D arrrays saved in a separate `.npy` file for each peptide/pathogen.
 Here, the important thing is to make the file names match with IDs/pathogen names specified in the edge file.

+# Contact:
+Please use Github issues for problems related to the code and contact bucar at bcgsc.ca for further inquiries.